Bell Seagull and Seamew: Seagull

-The Seagull sold in numbers, and although Bell did not have any exact figures for the number of both kits sold and boats built in house, the number of kits is estimated to be somewhere between 250-300.
+The Seagull sold in numbers, and although Bell did not have any exact figures for the number of both kits sold and boats built in house, the number of kits is estimated to be somewhere between 250 and 300.
 It is known that some kits were also shipped to the eastern US Seaboard.
 In the early days of its inception many young families bought the Seagull as a kit and built it over a year or so, for some it was their first boat and they even learned to sail in the Seagull.

 Sailing Details

 What made the Seagull stand out from the crowd, however, was her sailing performance.
 Here was a DIY sailing boat, which most people perhaps would have estimated as possessing (at best) adequate performance.
 However, the Seagull, during testing, showed that she could still sail fully canvassed in 32kt winds.